Loïc BERTRAND

 Physico-chemistry of the long-term alteration and exceptional preservation of biological remains in archaeological and palaeontological contexts (micro-taphonomy of soft and hard tissues, textiles, hair)

-Development of spectral imaging approaches for ancient materials based on synchrotron and photonic methods (X-ray absorption, X-ray microtomography, UV/vis photoluminescence, X-ray Raman)
+Development of spectral imaging approaches for ancient materials based on synchrotron and photonic methods (X-ray absorption, X-ray Raman, X-ray fluorescence, UV/vis photoluminescence, X-ray microtomography)

 Advanced study of artists' materials (pigments, semiconducting phases, varnishes)